 We recommend wiping your seats down after every use to reduce build-up; but during the winter it’s time to give them a deep clean.
 Depending on how dirty your seats are, a simple 1:1 mix of mild soap and water will do.
 Simply clean the seats with soap and water, rinse with clean water, and dry.

 For tougher stains, you can use a concentrated cleaner like Formula 409® or Fantastik® to clean, rinse with water, and dry.
-Check out this link for a more detailed care guide provided by our vendor.
+For a more detailed care guide provided by our vendor, check this out.
 Make sure to rinse off any cleaner you choose with water as the chemicals can cause severe damage when left on for long periods of time.

 Check For Damage

 After you have cleaned your seats, we recommend you take a minute to scan your seats for any tears in the material, blemishes on the sub-straights, and confirm that the mounting hardware is still locked in tight.
-Depending on the damage it might be time to replace your boat seats or just look to replace a specific part like a cushion, or a shell.
+Depending on the damage it might be time to replace your boat seats or just look to replace a specific part like a boat seat cushion or a boat seat shell.

 Dry Off Everything